fhunleth/nbtty/README.md

 reason output is redirected to a location that can't keep up.
 Rather than slowing or stopping the program, it can just keep going none the wiser.

+This program also polls the terminal for its dimensions using ANSI escape sequences.
+This is needed to pass on the size over a serial console since SIGWINCH doesn't work.

+The whole point of this program to make the Elixir IEx console in Nerves projects work well.
+The blocking issue became especially problematic when the IEx console was redirected over a USB gadget serial port.

-This is a substantially trimmed down fork of [dtach](https://github.com/crigler/dtach).
+This is a substantially trimmed down and modified fork of [dtach](https://github.com/crigler/dtach).
 A huge thanks goes out to Ned T.
 Crigler for this useful tool.
+Ned - if you're reading this and don't recognize your code, sorry, I kind of butchered it.

 ## Usage